Britain's Johnson tells EU: Brexit ball is in your court now

 “We are ready to talk to the EU at pace to secure a deal so that we can move on and build a new partnership between the UK and the EU, but if this is to be possible, the EU must match the compromises that the UK has made,” the spokesman said.

+“The PM still believes there is an opportunity to get a deal done, but the EU must understand, in order to achieve that, the backstop has to be removed.”

 The backstop aims to avoid the imposition of any border checks on the island of Ireland after Brexit.
-Johnson argues that it would split Northern Ireland from the rest of the United Kingdom or else trap the whole UK in the EU’s orbit for years to come.
+Johnson argues that it would either split Northern Ireland from the rest of the United Kingdom in the area of customs or else risk trapping the whole UK in a permanent customs union with the EU.

 Writing by Guy Faulconbridge; Editing by Gareth Jones